 If you’re experiencing vision loss because of a macular hole, we can help.
-At Low Vision Of Colorado, we see patients throughout the Denver, Colorado Springs, Fort Collins, and Boulder areas.
+At Low Vision Of Nebraska, we see patients throughout the Denver, McCook, Colorado Springs, and areas.

 Our low vision optometrist can fit you for bioptic telescope glasses to improve your vision for driving.
 You won’t need to ask others to drive you anywhere – you’ll be able to get there by yourself.
 Full diameter telescope glasses can help you read words on a page and see them in more detail, so you can indulge your love of reading once again.

 We have a wide range of low vision glasses that can give you better clarity, so you can see things clearer and get rid of blurry vision.
-If it’s hard to read a recipe, sew a button on a shirt, or drive to the store, low vision aids from the Low Vision Of Colorado can help you do these everyday tasks and give you back your independence.
+If it’s hard to read a recipe, sew a button on a shirt, or drive to the store, low vision aids from the Low Vision Of Nebraska can help you do these everyday tasks and give you back your independence.

 You can read more about the low vision aids and devices we offer here.
 We can help you start doing the tasks that you want to do again.

 Your eye doctor takes into consideration your personal lifestyle and the kinds of everyday activities that are important to you.
 So if you want to enjoy reading, watching television, driving, recognizing faces and colors in clear, sharp detail, Dr. Robert Stamm can help.

-Schedule a consultation with the Low Vision Of Colorado today.
+Schedule a consultation with the Low Vision Of Nebraska today.
 Whatever your visual needs are, we can customize the right low vision treatment for you.